apache/flink/docs/dev/batch/hadoop_compatibility.md

 ### Using Hadoop InputFormats

-To use Hadoop `InputFormats` with Flink the format must first be wrapped using either `readHadoopFile` or `createHadoopInput` of the `HadoopInputs` utility class.
+Hadoop input formats can be used to create a data source by using one of the methods `readHadoopFile` or `createHadoopInput` of the `ExecutionEnvironment`.
 The former is used for input formats derived from `FileInputFormat` while the latter has to be used for general purpose input formats.
-The resulting `InputFormat` can be used to create a data source by using `ExecutionEnvironmen#createInput`.

 The resulting `DataSet` contains 2-tuples where the first field is the key and the second field is the value retrieved from the Hadoop